Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 One word of advice: Only shop for an item you actually "need", otherwise you will end up with an overabundance of clothes and you will spend an inordinate time washing, sorting, dealing with them, etc., not necessary!
 When you are done with your clothes, find a family to pass them on to, so they can reap some benefits from your frugality.

 I primarily shop at Kroger.
 One, it gives me gas discounts for my purchases and two: you can buy very, very low cost items with the red manager specials.
 You can stock up on meat or any item your family needs with these bargain prices.
 I also grow a garden and ask for others' unwanted or unused produce (Freecycle) and can.
-There is nothing better than home canned produce.
-No unwanted additives.

 If you have to buy oil or gas for your furnace and you have funds, buy during their summer discount when it is not needed, you will get a lower price.